kubenext/lissio/docs/plugins/content/docs/get-started.md

 The Makefile installs plugins by creating a `$HOME/.config/octant/plugin/` directory then building the binary to that location.

-Run plugins from additional paths by setting paths to the `OCTANT_PLUGIN_PATH` environment variable when running the dashboard.
+Run plugins from additional paths by setting paths to the `LISSIO_PLUGIN_PATH` environment variable when running the dashboard.

 Octant will also respect `XDG_CONFIG_HOME` on Unix and `LocalAppData` on Windows for default plugin paths.